This ponderosa pine, near Boulder, Colorado, is P. ponderosa ssp scopulorum.

 At higher elevations ponderosa mixes with Jeffrey pine, and also occurs with gray pine, sugar pine, incense-cedar, white fir, Douglas-fir, plus some oaks.

-Ponderosa pine is valuable commercially, being used for structural lumber, plus finish carpentry and furniture.
+Ponderosa pine is valuable commercially, being used for structural lumber as well as finish carpentry and furniture.

 These twin giant ponderosa pines are in the Trinity Alps Wilderness, and thus are considered to be P. ponderosa benthamiana.